-The Randall Museum in San Francisco hosts a large HO-scale model model railroad.
+The Randall Museum in San Francisco hosts a large HO-scale model railroad.
 Created by the Golden Gate Model Railroad Club starting in 1961, the layout was donated to the Museum in 2015.
 Since then I have started automatizing trains running on the layout.
 I am also the model railroad maintainer.
-This blog describes various updates on the Randall project and I maintain a separate blog for all my electronics not directly related to Randall.
+This blog describes various updates on the Randall Museum Model Railroad and I maintain a separate tech blog for all my electronics & software not directly related to Randall.

 2022-03-27 - Update